bitquery/streaming-data-platform-docs/docs/examples/Solana/solana-nft.md

 ## Track Latest NFT Trades

 The subscription query provided below fetches the most recent NFT trades on the Solana blockchain.
-You can find the query [here](https://ide.bitquery.io/Latest-Solana-NFT-Trades)
+You can find the query [here](https://ide.bitquery.io/Latest-Solana-NFT-Trades).
+In this query you will also get failed transactions.
+To get only successful transactions, set `Transaction: {Result: {Success: true}}`

 ```
 subscription {